 Citizens of certain countries are exempt from needing a tourist visa for Thailand for stays of up to either 15, 30 or 90 days.
 The length of the permitted visa-free period depends on each person's nationality and mode of entry into Thailand.

 Visitors wanting to stay for longer periods will have to get a Thai tourist visa.
 These are either valid for single or multiple entries, and enable holders to stay in the country for a further 30 days.
 Another extension can be applied for at the nearest immigration office, which would allow for an additional stay of 30 days.

 All applicants for a Thai tourist visa require proof of onward travel and proof of funds for the duration of their stay.
 At least six months validity on a passport is required for a visa to be granted.

 Non-immigrant visas for Thailand

 There are multiple visas for people entering Thailand for purposes other than tourism.
-This includes everything from people wanting to take boxing lessons and studying to be a Buddhist monk, to those wanting to teach English or invest in the country.
+This includes everything from people wanting to take boxing lessons and study to be a Buddhist monk, to those wanting to teach English or invest in the country.

 Royal Thai Embassy websites provide in-depth information on the requirements of each visa type.
 A few of the visas that are most popular with expats moving to Thailand include: